bradleytaunt/1mb-club/README.md

 ### Review &amp; Accepting Submissions

-**All websites submitted will be manually reviewed for honesty and quality assurance.**
+**All web pages submitted will be manually reviewed for honesty and quality assurance.**

-1MB Club has the final say whether a website is added to the official listing or not.
+1MB Club has the final say whether a web page is added to the official listing or not.
 Spam, low-quality pages, or shady SEO gimmicks will not be tolerated.
-If your website is not accepted, negative arguments or complaints will be ignored and deleted.
+If your web page is not accepted, negative arguments or complaints will be ignored and deleted.

 I look forward to seeing all your high quality, low-bandwidth web pages!